 1960 – 1969

 The Chevron logo from the 1960s echoes the design used by Standard from 1948 to 1969.
-The main similarity lies in the top text displaying the brand name.
+The main similarity is that the top text displays the brand name.

 The brand name’s font was more formal and modern.
 The word “Chevron” at the top of the emblem occupied the entire space, emphasizing the company’s status and confidence in its position.